muneeb706/Algorithms/README.md

 # Algorithms
-Implementation of classic algorithm problems
+Contains implementation of solution in [python](https://www.python.org/) for different types of classic algorithm problems.